blockwork-eda/blockwork/docs/syntax/transforms.md

 ```python
 result: Path = Transform.OUT(init=True)
 ```
-> A required output interface.
+> An initialised output interface.
 The output path must be specified when the transform is instanced.
+It will not be set automatically if not supplied.

 ```python
 result: Path = Transform.OUT(init=True, default=...)
 ```
-> An optional output interface with an automatic default if a value is not specified.
+> An initialisable output interface with an automatic default if a value is not specified.
 The magic value '...' can also be used with input interfaces for list and dict types to create an empty list or dict.